 Communication is key to stakeholder analysis because stakeholders must buy into and approve the project, and this can only be done with timely information and visibility into the project.
 The former puts the project in context while the latter builds trust.
 All this leads to the project being in strategic alignment with stakeholders and the overall business goals of the company.

-The process of going through a stakeholder analysis is also a way to build a relationship of trust with stakeholders.
-Once you have a line of communications open with stakeholders, develop a good rapport and show transparency into the project, you encourage trust.
+The process of going through stakeholder analysis is also a way to build a relationship of trust with stakeholders.
+Once you have a line of communication open with stakeholders, develop a good rapport and show transparency in the project, you encourage trust.
 These elements should be considered in your stakeholder management plan.

 Stakeholder analysis uses a technique called stakeholder mapping.
-Before getting started you first must decide on the focus of the project.
+Before starting, you first must decide on the focus of the project.
 This will determine who is most important in terms of stakeholders.
-Once that is figured out, then you can follow these steps.
+Once that is determined, then you can download our free stakeholder map template and follow these steps.

 For example, the project manager and the team are contributors to the project, while the end-user is someone who is affected by it.
-Though it is possible that stakeholders fall into both categories.
+It’s possible that stakeholders fall into both categories.
 The better this list is, the less likely you’ll be delayed or sidetracked during the project.

 What are the roles and expectations of all those stakeholders that you have listed above?
 Some stakeholders are going to have more importance to the project and their expectations will have more of an impact than others.
 This is where you make those determinations.

 You can discern this by using an influence-interest matrix, which is a box broken into four sections.
 You should place your stakeholders in one of the four boxes based on their interest and influence levels.